hazelcast/hazelcast-jet/site/docs/operations/docker.md

 docker run -it -v "$(pwd)"/examples:/examples hazelcast/hazelcast-jet jet -a 172.17.0.2 -n jet-1 submit /examples/hello-world.jar
 ```

-## Start Jet cluster
+## Start Jet Cluster

-While running a cluster locally will not give you any computational
+While running a cluster locally does not give you any computational
-advantage, it will allow you to test your pipelines in a distributed
+advantage, it allows you to test your pipelines in a distributed
 environment.

 The simplest way to start a cluster is to start multiple docker
 instances.
 Just run the `docker run` command from multiple terminals,
-remember to use different port each time:
+remember to use a different port each time:

 ```bash
 docker run -p 5701:5701 hazelcast/hazelcast-jet